vt-elixir/ja_serializer/README.md

 jsonapi.org formatting of Elixir data structures suitable for serialization by libraries such as Poison.

-Warning: This is Alpha software and subject to breaking changes.

 ## Usage

 See [documentation](http://hexdocs.pm/ja_serializer/) on hexdoc for full